Currently at Microsoft

 This work comprised the print report and its companion website, which featured 6 videos and was translated into 6 languages.
 I led the effort from Seattle, working with teams in Europe, Africa, and China.

-The campaign & event
+The Campaign & Event

 I worked with our campaign and social teams to ensure the event narrative unfolded seamlessly across all our channels, including regional offices in London, Beijing, and Johannesburg.
 This included a launch video with Bill and Melinda, which I wrote and creative-directed.